danidiaz/dep-t/README.md

 ## Rationale

-To achieve dependency injection in Haskell, a common solution is to build a record of functions and pass it to the program logic some variant of [`ReaderT`](http://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html).
+To achieve dependency injection in Haskell, a common solution is to build a record of functions and pass it to the program logic using some variant of [`ReaderT`](http://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html).

 Let's start by defining some auxiliary typeclasses to extract functions from an